 - Specify as much as possible the NV storage capacity.
 Since NV Indexes has varying meta-data requirements, the value may not be exact. - The types of NV Indexes supported.
-This is linked to the supported TPM2\NV commands. - Whether NV Indexes and persistent keys may or may not come from the same NV memory pool. - A minimum number of total Indexes, and minimums for certain Index types, such as counters. - Whether both orderly and non-orderly indexes are supported. - The minimum number of persistent key slots.
+This is linked to the supported TPM2\NV commands. - Whether external NV is supported and what its attributes are (encrypted, integrity protected and/or rollback protected. - Whether permanent NV is required.
+If required, specify the handle and attributes. - Whether internal NV with 64-bit attributes is supported. - Whether NV Indexes and persistent keys may or may not come from the same NV memory pool.
+See TPMA\MEMORY.sharedNV in Part 2. - A minimum number of total Indexes, and minimums for certain Index types, such as counters. - Whether both orderly and non-orderly indexes are supported. - The minimum number of persistent key slots.